Nchrist89/Palms-Peaks-P1/README.md

    ![Bug fix 3](docs/readme-docs/readme-images/bugfix3-2.png)
    ![Bug fix 3](docs/readme-docs/readme-images/bugfix3.png)

 4. The new features boxes also caused me hours of trial and error as I worked through multiple bugs while configuring the layout to shift from column to row when the screen resolution exceeded 992px.
-These feature boxes was originally designed for a stays.html page which is no longer part of the final project.
+These feature boxes were originally designed for a stays.html page which is no longer part of the final project.

-   The new feature box design had to show an image of the new feature, and by the side of it all the information about that new feature.
+   The new feature box design had to show an image of the new feature, and by the side of it, all the information about that new feature.
 The heading, the information and additional features were to show vertically but also stretched across the screen when viewing on a larger screen >992px and to switch to a row direction with Flexbox.
 In order to do this, I had searched the internet but couldn't quite explain how I wanted it to look and after much searching, in the end I thought doing this myself would be a challenge as I knew I could figure it out.
 Below was the idea which I had in mind.
+It turned out that although the layout as a whole was switching from a column to a row direction, the new feature information itself had to remain as column so it would correctly show had I wanted it to.
+This took a lot longer to figure out what I was doing wrong and by chance after playing around for quite a while I managed to get it right.
+It was like magic when it just happened.
+I was really proud to get this figured out.

    ![Bug fix 4 idea](docs/readme-docs/readme-images/bugfix4-idea.png)